FieldTripper/FE-FieldTripper/README.md

 ## Future Extentsions
 - Global State Management
-- Add a restaurant option so a user is able to book a field trip to a museum followed by enjoying a meal at a restaurant near-by.
+- Add a restaurant option so users are able to book a field trip to a museum followed by enjoying a meal at a restaurant near-by.
-- Allow for users to search for trips based on friends' trips or by interest.
+- Allow users to search for trips based on friends' trips or by interest.
 - Show users who is hosting each trip.

 ## Wins